Brand Name: Novasen

 To prevent a first nonfatal heart attack, TIA, a second heart attack, or a second stroke, the usual dose for adults is 80 mg to 325 mg once daily, depending on your doctor's instructions.

-During a heart attack, the recommended ASA dose is 160 mg to 162.5 mg chewed or crushed.
+During a heart attack, the recommended ASA dose is 160 mg to 162 mg chewed or crushed.
 As soon as you suspect you are having a heart attack, call an ambulance and take the recommended ASA dose, providing you have no allergies or other conditions or factors that would indicate ASA is not right for you.
+This dose should then be continued, under your doctor's supervision, for a month to reduce the risk of a second heart attack.

-To prevent blood clots after total hip replacement surgery, the recommended dose is 650 mg twice a day started one day before surgery and continued for 14 days after surgery unless otherwise directed by your doctor.
+To prevent blood clots after total hip replacement surgery, the recommended dose is 162 mg to 325 mg taken daily unless otherwise directed by your doctor.

 For rheumatic fever, the usual dose of ASA is 80 mg per kilogram of body weight per day in divided doses.